 The Apogee MiC 96k is a standalone microphone, meaning it does not attach directly to an iPhone.
 Rather, this mic connects via a Hirose-to-Lightning cable.

 This cable allows for excellent digital audio transfer and connects securely to the microphone and iPhone.

 As the name suggests, this Apogee microphone outputs digital audio at a sample rate of 96 kHz.
 The bit-depth of the digital audio is 24-bit.
-These are excellent specs for digital audio and the Mic 96k’s analog-to-digital converter is incredibly effective at maintaining the quality of audio from the mic capsule to the mic output.
+These are excellent specs for digital audio.
+The Mic 96k's analog-to-digital converter is incredibly effective at maintaining audio quality from the mic capsule to the mic output.

 To read more about digital microphones, check out my article Are Microphones Analog Or Digital Devices?
 (Mic Output Designs).

 As for frequency response, Apogee does not include a visual graph, nor does it provide a frequency response range.
 However, this mic sounds fairly natural without any super-obvious peaks or valleys across its response.